 I. Owner Information

 Association & Neighborhood:

 Owner Name:

 Property Address & Lot #:

 Email Address:

 Phone Number:

-Date Submitted: / /
+Date Submitted:/

 II.
 Requested Change

-If you are submitting a request for more than one improvement, each request must be submitted on a separate form so the DRB can make a determination on your requests independently (exception: landscape elements cf a hardscape improvement can be on the same application)
+If you are submitting a request for more than one improvement, each request must be submitted on a separate form so the DRB can make a determination on your requests independently (exception: landscape elements of a hardscape improvement can be on the same application)

 Type of Improvement: (check) Please review the DRB policy for landscaping, as structural improvements do require additional plans/documents to be submitted related to landscaping around the structural improvement.

-Driveway/Concrete Playsets/Sports Equipment
+Driveway/Concrete

-Porch Exterior Paint

-Deck/Patio Fence

-Satellite Antenna Roof Replacement

-Pool Landscaping

-Hot Tub / Spa Other:

 III.
-Specific Description of Improv
+Specific Description of Improvement:

 Location (on property):

 Size/Dimensions:

 Color:

 Materials:

 Contractor Name & Number (if applicable):

-(Start)

-Estimated Installment/Work Date: /
+Estimated Installment/Work Date://

-Start date must be at least 30 days after submitting application to allow adequate time for review
+Start date must be at least 30 days after submitting application (Start) (Completion) to allow adequate time for review

-(Completion)